DerpHerpenstein/lnr-resolver/readme.md

 ### Prerequisites

 Ensure you have Node.js and NPM installed.
-For this template I was using v14.17.6
+I am using node v18.x

 Use NPM to install some needed packages: